Vibe Saver

 vibe publish <tag>

-Publish a stable vibe version (git tag)
+Publish a stable vibe version for easy future reference (git tag)

 Cursor Integration